larics/livox_mid_360_ros_driver/README.md

 LiDAR Configurations (such as ip, port, data type... etc.) can be set via a json-style config file.
 Config files for single HAP, Mid360 and mixed-LiDARs are in the "config" folder.
 The parameter naming *'user_config_path'* in launch files indicates such json file path.

 1. Follow is a configuration example for HAP LiDAR (located in config/HAP_config.json):

+Warning: JSON does not allow comments.
+Putting comments in your json file will cause parsing errors.

 ```json
 {